Thursday 4th, April, 2019

 Know The Chagga Tribe, Native To The Slopes of Mount Kilimanjaro

-Chagga is located in the northern part of Tanzania, they live around the base and slopes of Mount Kilimanjaro.
+The Chagga people are found in the northern part of Tanzania, they live around the slopes of Mount Kilimanjaro.
 The Chagga are also called Chaga, Wachaga (in plural).
 Their relative wealth comes from not only the favorable climate of the area but also on hard working in the farms through the successful agricultural practices which include extensive irrigation systems and continuous fertilization practiced for thousands of years.
 They were one of the first tribes in the area to convert to Christianity.
 This may have given them an economic advantage over other ethnic groups, as they had better access to education and health care.

 Origin of the Chagga tribe on the slopes of Mount Kilimanjaro